mehulpatole1999/Process-Optimizer-Flow/README.md

    - Configure it to create XLSX files in a different OneDrive folder.

 3.7.
 Post a message in a teams chat or channel:
--Add an action to post a message in team chat for final confirmation that our flow has ran successfully
+   -  Add an action to post a message in team chat for final confirmation that our flow has ran successfully

 4. Testing and Troubleshooting:
    - Test the flow with sample emails and zip files.